fionix-software/minaret/README.md

 # Convention and branching

 Flutter already have implemented effective code style checker, which means less human job in standardizing the code style.
+For now, the only exceptions are stated as below:
+- Disable dartfmt's line length by set it to value 0

-However, implementation of design patterns and best practices element in the source code is welcomed but make sure it do more benefit than do harm.
+However, implementation of design patterns and best practices in the source code is welcomed but make sure it do more benefit than do harm.

 Branching format is **type**/**change-title**.
 Type is only applicable to feature and fix.
 Pull request is considered a feature branch.
 Make sure your title consists of 2 to 5 word sentence.
 The title should be clear and meaningful.
 Use '-' to substitute the space between word, and not '\_'.
 Branch name should be singular for both type and change title.